What the New IRS Tip Reporting Program Means for You?

 If you’re in the service industry, you know the struggle to track your employees’ cash tips.
 It’s always a surprise when the IRS comes knocking on your door with an assessment of your share on FICA taxes for unreported tips.

-Recently, the IRS issued Notice 2023-13 introducing the proposed Service Industry Tip Compliance Agreement (SITCA) program, slated to be the sole tip reporting compliance program, replacing the TRDA, TRAC, and EmTrac.
+Recently, the IRS issued Notice 2023-13 introducing the proposed Service Industry Tip Compliance Agreement (SITCA) program.
+The SITCA will be the sole tip reporting compliance program, replacing the TRDA, TRAC, and EmTrac.

 What Is The SITCA Program?

-The SITCA program aims to simplify the process of tip reporting and lessen the IRS and taxpayers’ administrative burden by leveraging the advancements in point-of-sale (POS) systems, time and attendance software, and electronic payment settlement methods.
+The SITCA program will simplify the process of tip reporting and lessen the IRS and taxpayers’ administrative burden by leveraging:

-Under the proposed program, employer compliance is monitored based on actual annual tip revenue, charge tip data from an employer’s point-of-sale system, and allowance for adjustments in tipping practices from year to year.
-Meanwhile, employers can submit an annual report after the close of the calendar year to reduce the need for compliance reviews.
+The program will monitor employer compliance based on actual annual tip revenue, charge tip data from an employer’s point-of-sale system, and allowance for adjustments in tipping practices from year to year.
+Meanwhile, employers can submit annual reports after the close of the calendar year to reduce the need for compliance reviews.

 Who Are Service Industry Employers?

-The program is available to employers of all service industries, except the gaming industry, which has the Gaming Industry Tip Compliance Agreement (GITCA) program.
+The program is available to employers of all service industries.
+This excludes the gaming industry, which has the Gaming Industry Tip Compliance Agreement (GITCA) program.

-As provided under the Notice, to be considered a service industry employer eligible to participate, you must:
+As provided under the Notice, to qualify as a service industry employer eligible to participate, you must:

 What Is A “Covered Establishment?”